+School Counselors

-School counselors work with each academic team.
-They monitor student progress, academically and behaviorally.
-Your counselor can help you with academic, social and family concerns.
+Your assigned school counselor can help you with academic, social and family concerns.
+School counselors work with all students to monitor their progress, academically and behaviorally.
 We encourage all students to see their counselor to assist them and their parents with school and other concerns.